vranki/hemppa/README.md

 * !apod clear - clear uri cache (Must be done as admin)
 * !apod apikey [api-key] - set the nasa api key (Must be done as bot owner)
 * !apod help - show command help
+* !apod avatar (YYYY-MM-DD) - additionally, set roomavatar to the astronomy pic of the day (ignored if not admin in room)

 API Key: